 Are you one of the many New Yorkers fed up with the Metropolitan Transportation Authority?
 As fellow NYC denizens, we completely understand the feeling.
-You have lots of good reasons.
+You have many good reasons to be.

 However, since this is the season of thankfulness and forgiveness, we thought it worthwhile to take a look at how far the MTA has come since it was first created.
-Then we’ll how holding them accountable today can actually help them to continue to improve – for the safety of everyone.
+Knowledgeable of their history, we can then more genuinely hold them accountable.
+After all, holding them accountable today can actually help them to continue to improve – for the safety of everyone.